kuglatec/pythonChess/README.md

 # pythonChess
-Python chess engine completely written from scratch
+a python chess engine completely written from scratch

 **STILL IN DEVELOPMENT**